-Information for Applicants for the 2017 Fellowship
+Information for Applicants for the 2019 Fellowship

-A curriculum vitae, research plan, budget, and two letters of support, one from the dissertation supervisor, should be submitted electronically to Program Coordinator (email@example.com) by February 15, 2017.
+A curriculum vitae, research plan, budget, and two letters of support, one from the dissertation supervisor, should be submitted electronically to Marco’s Program Coordinator (email@example.com) by February 15, 2019.
 The research plan should explain how the proposed travel enhances the applicant’s research project, and the budget should indicate the rough percentage of costs associated with different aspects of the research plan.
-Review of applications will be undertaken by the Institute’s standing Awards Committee and the results will be announced in March 2017.
+Review of applications will be undertaken by the Institute’s standing Awards Committee and the results will be announced in March 2019.